Places to see in Limerick Ireland

 Source: www.limerick.ie

+King John’s Castle known as Limerick Castle brings to life over 800 years of dramatic local history.
+It is located at the heart of Limerick’s medieval quarter.
+John even known as Lackland was King of England from April 1199 until his death at 50 yrs of age in 1216.
 He was appointed Lord of Ireland at age 12 and He is most well-known for signing the Magna Carta.
-It is into existence in 1219 which was the most important act to the Bill of Rights as we know it today.
-He was the youngest of 5 sons King Henry II of England & Eleanor of Aquitane.
+It is in existence in 1219 and was the most important act of the Bill of Rights as we know it today.
+He was the youngest of 5 sons of King Henry II of England & Eleanor of Aquitaine.

 2. The Hunt Museum